 Polar wood grows slowly and has a dense structure.
 Using polar pine or spruce as raw material for our log walls is a guarantee of high quality and durability.
 Our log wall constructions are energy efficient, ecological and durable.
 Artichouse log walls are also a builder’s dream as the log house is fast to set up.
 Thanks to the qualities of the logs, the inside air in the residence remains healthy and constant all year round.

 The Artichouse log profiles are a result of long product development.
-We are proud to introduce these log profiles with our latest addition, factory installed insulation strips.
+We are proud to introduce these log profiles with our latest addition, self expanding insulation strips.

 Laminated Artic Logs

 These log profiles are our trusted standard logs.
 Thicknesses 95mm and 135mm are suitable for log cabins without any insulation for walls, with an Artichouse thermo-wall they are a very good choice for a larger buildings as well.
 Most of our designs can be built with the 95x170 logs, but our standard log is the 135x170 which is structurally suitable for the majority of our designs.

 The high-rise log profiles are our newest addition - these profiles are aesthetically more pleasing and can be used to create long spans and open areas in houses.
 If you are thinking about building with the 135x170 log, you should always consider upgrading to the 135x275 profile as the look of your house will be improved drastically.

 The most traditional way of building a log house - the wall structure includes nothing but the wood and the sealants between log layers.
 All logs are connected with wooden dowels and metal bolts which run from the top to the bottom of the wooden log wall.
 A wall structure that can withstand -40C temperatures and maintains a comfortable level of internal air humidity.